 A work outfit doesn’t have to be cookie-cutter, just an extension of your personal style that fits within dress codes.
 A good idea is taking business classics and putting a bit of a twist on them to make them a little less conservative, but still fitting the work-friendly bill.

 40% of the wardrobe should be dedicated to the foundation, the business basics.
 These don’t necessarily have to cost a lot.
 As a rule of thumb, seek out dark hues, breathable fabrics, and clothes that won’t wrinkle easily.
 Wondering how you can test this out without buying?
 Simply sit down for a while in the clothes and keep an eye out for any creasing.
 As an added note, don’t underestimate what a good tailor can do for your look.
-Things off-the-rack can still look quality when custom fitted to your figure.
+Things off-the-rack can still look quality when custom-fitted to your figure.

 Another 25% of your wardrobe should go towards the floaters in your wardrobe, layering pieces.
-The idea here is that you want to stick to simple shapes and colors with minimal print, allowing you to incorporate them into any day’s wardrobe in any season with a simple mix-and-match approach.
+The idea here is that you want to stick to simple shapes and colours with minimal print, allowing you to incorporate them into any day’s wardrobe in any season with a simple mix-and-match approach.
 Think tees or sweaters—comfort is a plus.